|Name||Wolf Grace Bagnati|

 - She sees a Speech Therapist in school and once a week out of school.
 She practices ASL and has an iPad with speech apps to help her communicate.
-Her receptive language is quite good.
-She knows and uses over 200 ASL signs and has about 75 verbal words and approximations.
+Her receptive language is amazing.
+She knows and uses over 200 ASL signs and has about 100 verbal words and approximations.

 - She has seen a chiropractor, to help straighten her back from a year of scooting.

 - We took her off all medication and pediasure December 2014.

 - She sees a Homeopath regularly for overall health and well being.